abhishekl122k/spectrum/README.md

+ _"A Multitude is a better judge of many things than any individual" - Aristotle_
 # SPECTRUM
 ##### _A Crypto-economic platform which acts as an information market which provides accurate news for users to both view and bet on._

 Members: